Stability of a wave and Klein-Gordon system with mixed coupling

 whose homogeneity is $-3$, but we can prove in Theorem \ref{thm:wKG} the following strong pointwise decay of $u$

 whose homogeneity is $-3/2$ instead of $-1 = -3 + 2$ which is what we predict.

-\begin{remark} In Theorem \ref{thm:wKG} we assumed that the initial data are compactly supported, which is due to using the hyperboloidal foliation.
+\begin{remark} In Theorem \ref{thm:wKG} we assumed that the initial data are compactly supported, which is due to the use the hyperboloidal foliation of the spacetime.
 But we believe this restriction can be removed either by the ways used in \cite{PLF-YM-arXiv1, PLF-YM-arXiv2, Klainerman-QW-SY}, or by using the Sobolev inequalities proposed in \cite{Klainerman2} and \cite{Georgiev2} to get the pointwise decay for the wave and Klein-Gordon components respectively.

 \end{remark}